gabrielS200/azure-network-protocols/README.md

 </p>
 <p>
-Now lets stop the pings by going into Azure and going into the network security group of the Linux VM.
-Then go into the Inbound security rules tab and add a rule that blocks ICMP traffic.
-The rule should tick the icmp protocol and deny the action.
-Now go back into the Windows VM and observe the change.
-Now the firewall from VM2 will block VM1 from pinging it.
-Now go back to Azure and allow icmp traffic and observe the change.
+Now, let's stop the pings by going into Azure and accessing the network security group of the Linux VM.
+Then proceed to the Inbound security rules tab and add a rule that blocks ICMP traffic.
+The rule should select the ICMP protocol and set the action to deny.
+Afterward, return to the Windows VM and observe the change.
+With the new rule in place, the firewall on VM2 will prevent VM1 from pinging it.
+Next, navigate back to Azure to allow ICMP traffic and observe the change.
 </p>
 <br />